Mil0szK/Remitly_Internship_2024/README.md

 Remitly Internship 2024 exercise.
 The project verifies the input JSON file.
 Input JSON file is defined as AWS::IAM::Role Policy.
-Returns False if an input JSON file is not a valid AWS::IAM::Role Policy or if Json Resource field contains a single asterisk.
+Returns False if an input JSON file is not a valid AWS::IAM::Role Policy or if JSON Resource field contains a single asterisk.
 Returns True otherwise.

 ## Installation